sfu-natlang/lensingwikipedia/website.md

 ## Deploying frontend without Apache
-If Apache is not available and you only want to execute the frontend for testing, execute the following command (Works and tested with devel build of frontend and not release):
+If Apache is not available and you only want to execute the frontend for testing, execute the following command:

     cd /var/www/html/lensingwikipedia.cs.sfu.ca/
     python -c "import SimpleHTTPServer; m = SimpleHTTPServer.SimpleHTTPRequestHandler.extensions_map; m[''] = 'text/plain'; m.update(dict([(k, v + ';charset=UTF-8') for k, v in m.items()])); SimpleHTTPServer.test();"